calebki/Optimization_Project/Report.md

 # Implementation

 As stated previously, TFOCS, when given the correct conic formulation of an optimization problem, will apply various first-order solvers to the smoothed dual problem.
-The goal of this project is to port 2 of the 6 available first-order solvers in TFOCS software package from Matlab into Python.
-Specifically, we will be implementing the default method in TFOCS, the single-projection method developed by @ausl:tebo:2006, as well as the dual-projection method developed by @lan:etal:2011.
-Furthermore, we would like our solvers to accept a pythonic version of the calling sequence found in the user manual written by @beck:etal:2014, \texttt{[x, out] = tfocs(smoothF, gradF, projectorF, x0m tol, gamma)}.
-Given  a smooth function $\texttt{smoothF}$, the gradient of the smooth function \texttt{gradF}, a nonsmooth function $\texttt{projectorF}$, and an initial point $\texttt{x0}$, the solver would return the optimal vector $\texttt{x}$ and the primal solution $\texttt{out}$.
-For the purposes of this project, we are starting with the assumption that the user has expressed the optimization problem of concern in the correct specific conic form.
-As stated earlier, once the problem has been wrangled into the correct form, they can be solved through first-order methods.
+For this project, we port 2 of the 6 available first-order solvers in TFOCS software package from Matlab into Python.
+Specifically, the 2 solvers are the default method in TFOCS, the single-projection method developed by @ausl:tebo:2006, and the dual-projection method developed by @lan:etal:2011.
+Given  a smooth function, the gradient of the smooth function, a nonsmooth function, and an initial point, the solver returns the optimal vector and the primal solution.

 ## Motivation

-The first-order solvers we implement assume that the optimization problem has been massaged into the following unconstrained form:
+For the purposes of this project, we assume that the user has expressed the optimization problem of concern in the correct specific conic form.
+Once the problem has been wrangled into the correct form, they can be solved through first-order methods.
+We assume that the optimization problem has been massaged into the following unconstrained form:
 $$\text{minimize } \phi(z) \triangleq g(z) + h(z)$$
-which is simply problem $\ref{composite}$ except we have flipped the signs and turned the maximization problem into a minimization problem.
+which is simply equation $\ref{composite}$ except we have flipped the signs and turned the maximization problem into a minimization problem.
 To be notationally consistent we fix the update rule for $z_{k+1}$ provided in the background section to
 \begin{equation}\label{projection}
-	z_{k+1} \leftarrow \text{arg min } g(z_k) + \langle \nabla g(z_k), z - z_k\rangle + \frac{1}{2t_k} \|z - z_k \|^2 + h(z),
+	z_{k+1} \leftarrow \underset{z}\text{arg min } g(z_k) + \langle \nabla g(z_k), z - z_k\rangle + \frac{1}{2t_k} \|z - z_k \|^2 + h(z),
 \end{equation}
 where $t_k$ is the step size. @beck:etal:2011 assert that to ensure global convergence the following inequality must be satisfied:
 \begin{equation}\label{convcondition}